wduquette/joe/jug/src/introduction.md

 **Automatic binding to Java classes**: I've used generators like Swig, and I understand Java reflection.
 I _could_ write the code to let Joe call Java code without any help, effectively generating the glue code on the fly.
+But in my experience, generated APIs of this kind:

+- Produce horrible, cryptic, unhelpful error messages
-But in my experience, generated code like this produces APIs that fail to make good use of the scripting language's features, and when the API is used incorrectly usually produce horrible, cryptic error messages.
+- Fail to make good use of the scripting language's strengths

 Artisanal hand-crafted bindings can do a much better job, and so Joe is designed to make it easy to write custom bindings that are a pleasure to use.

 ## Why Java?

-I've been using Java professionally, full-time, for the last decade years.
+I've been using Java professionally, full-time, for over a decade.
 I'm comfortable with it, I'm getting good results from it, and I like the way the language is evolving.
 I've done lots of both non-GUI and GUI programming in Java (using the JavaFX toolkit), and it's my currently language of choice